yuntaz0/cse112-2024-fall/lecture_note.md

 adding impurities to a pure semiconductor; increase the number of free charge carriers

-- dopants: impurity atoms that **replace** some of the silion atoms at lattice position, becoming the part of the crystal structure and long-range order (repeating pattern)
+- dopants: impurity atoms that **replace** some of the silicon atoms at lattice position, becoming the part of the crystal structure and long-range order (repeating pattern)
 	- Long-Range Order in Crystal
-		- Each silicon atom is bonded in a regular tetrahedral structure to four neighboring slicon atms
+		- Each silicon atom is bonded in a regular tetrahedral structure to four neighboring silicon atoms
 		- In a crystal, the atoms are arranged in a periodic structure that repeats in a predictable way over long distance throughout the entire material
 		- each atom has a well-defined position relative to its neighbors
-		- this arrangement extends uniformly accross the crystal lattice
+		- this arrangement extends uniformly across the crystal lattice
 		- results of its electrical, optical, and mechanical characteristic
 - a well-controlled modification of electric properties
 	- Ion implantation - bombarding the silicon crystal with dopant ions at high energy, allows dopant ions to penetrate the crystal and take up positions within the lattice
-	- Diffusion - silicon crystal is exposed to a depant gas at high temperature, allowing the dopant atoms to diffuse into the silicon and replace some silicon
+	- Diffusion - silicon crystal is exposed to a dopant gas at high temperature, allowing the dopant atoms to diffuse into the silicon and replace some silicon
 	- **Human control** over doping lies in the ability to **precisely control the concentration** of dopant atoms, the **depth** to which they penetrate the silicon, and the **uniformity** of their distribution.
 	- **Modern semiconductor manufacturing** is highly advanced and uses tools like **ion implanters** that can precisely control the dose and energy of the dopant ions to achieve a specific **doping profile**.
 	- **Annealing** involves heating the silicon to allow any disruptions in the lattice caused by the introduction of dopant atoms to settle, ensuring that the dopant atoms properly integrate into substitutional positions without causing defects.